Press kit

 Discover, Date Card composer, and confirmation screens.

-Three areas Kevin is available to discuss in interviews, panels, or written contributions.
-Each topic includes a quotable sample — use it as background or pull it directly.
+Three areas for interviews, panels, or written contributions.
+Each topic includes a quotable sample: use it as background or pull it directly.

 The loneliness epidemic

-European loneliness has worsened steadily since 2010.
+Loneliness has worsened steadily since 2010.
 Dating apps grew alongside that curve.
 Many users describe leaving them lonelier than they arrived.
 The question worth asking is what these apps optimize for: matches (the metric that drives revenue) or first dates (the metric that actually changes someone's life).
-Date Cards picks the second — every product decision is measured against whether it shortens the distance between two people who'd like to meet.
+Date Cards picks the second.
+Every product decision is measured against whether it shortens the distance between two people who'd like to meet.

 Product design as a public good

-When most European singles aged 25–40 use dating apps and most report dissatisfaction, the design choices of those apps become public concerns.
+When most singles aged 25 to 40 use dating apps and most report dissatisfaction, the design choices of those apps become public concerns.
 They shape millions of people's social lives, mental health, and ability to form relationships.
-Date Cards is built on the premise that a dating app's success metric should be in-person meetings — measured in lives changed — and that the distance between that metric and screen-time is the distance between a product that helps and a product that extracts.
+Date Cards is built on the premise that a dating app's success metric should be in-person meetings, measured in lives changed, and that the distance between that metric and screen-time is the distance between a product that helps and a product that extracts.

 Press contact